rdYards/bluetooth-6.17/README.md

 # Bluetooth 6.17 DKMS Driver

-This repository provides a DKMS module for the Bluetooth 6.17 driver.
+This repository provides a DKMS module with patches for unsupported hardware such as the following below for Linux kernel version 6.17.
+- ID 0489:e112 Foxconn / Hon Hai Bluetooth Radio

 ## Installation